BankCEX is a cryptocurrency exchange from Singapore that opened its doors as early as 2017.

-BankCEX charges a withdrawal fee of 0.0006 BTC per BTC-withdrawal.
+BankCEX charges a withdrawal fee of 0.0005 BTC per BTC-withdrawal.
 This fee is slightly below the global industry average.
-The current global industry average is 0.000643 BTC per BTC-withdrawal according to this report, so BankCEX's BTC-withdrawal fee is quite in line with the average here.
+The current global industry average is 0.000643 BTC per BTC-withdrawal according to this report.

 In order to trade here, you must have cryptocurrency to begin with.
 The only asset class you can deposit to BankCEX is cryptocurrency.
 However, if you really like BankCEX but you don’t have any crypto yet, you can easily start an account with an exchange that has “fiat on-ramps” (an exchange where you can deposit regular cash), buy crypto there, and then transfer it from such exchange to this exchange.
 Use our Exchange Filters to easily see which platforms that allow wire transfer or credit card deposits.